MicrosoftDocs/cpp-docs/docs/cppcx/wrl/how-to-complete-asynchronous-operations-using-wrl.md

    [!code-cpp[wrl-consume-async#5](../codesnippet/CPP/how-to-complete-asynchronous-operations-using-wrl_4.cpp)]

    > [!NOTE]
    > This event is for demonstration only as part of a console app.
 This example uses the event to ensure that an async operation completes before the app exits.
-In most apps, you typically don’t wait for async operations to complete.
+In most apps, you typically don't wait for async operations to complete.

 5. Create an `IThreadPoolTimer` object that expires after two seconds.
 Use the `Callback` function to create the event handler (an `ABI::Windows::System::Threading::ITimerElapsedHandler` object).